Mtik333/pracaInzynierska/README.md

 Added all datasets used in RSFSACO algorithm, found two more problems:
 - first label (Core) should have the width of longest in the stackpane (vote.csv)
 - in case of bigger cores the view is really bad (chess-king.csv)

+0.6.0 - 05.09.2017

+Added kind of sorting edges to move the best ones to front of graph Also added different evaluation for first iteration (now not every one ant will find solution in first iteration)
+- still need to resolve issue with label width (maybe scrollview, keeping border around VBox now)
+- same with too big core to display (maybe scrollview here)
+- choosing dataset from examples (all placed in examples directory)
+- how to deal with unknown values